uheerme/looset-landing/index.md

   block: feature-1
   media_alignment: Right
   headline: Custom levels of abstractions
-  content: 'With Labels developers have a general overview of the code base better
+  content: 'With Labels developers have a general overview of the codebase better
     than with the file system.
 A Label is very similar to a folder: it can contain Code Blocks and other Labels.
 The difference is they can be in more than a Label at the same time.
 E.g. a Code Block called <code>getFeatureIdsAt</code> can be